 Twitter’s guidelines include a statement that the company reserves the right to “limit distribution or visibility of any Content on the service.”
 That sounds a lot like shadow banning.

-The Guardian reports that TikTok’s efforts to provide locally sensitive moderation have resulted in it banning any content that could be seen as positive to gay people or gay rights, even down to same-sex couples holding hands.
+TikTok’s effort to provide locally-sensitive moderation has – according to media reports – resulted in it banning any content that could be seen as positive to gay people or gay rights, even down to same-sex couples holding hands.
 This banning of queer-friendly content extends to countries where homosexuality has never been illegal.

 TikTok is owned by ByteDance – a company based in Beijing.

-According to TikTok’s guidelines that have been reviewed by the Guardian, an entire section of the rules was devoted to censoring depictions of homosexuality.
+Looking at TikTok’s moderation guidelines, an entire section of the rules is devoted to censoring depictions of homosexuality.

-“Intimate activities (holding hands, touching, kissing) between homosexual lovers” were censored, as were “reports of homosexual groups, including news, characters, music, TV shows, and pictures”.
+“Intimate activities (holding hands, touching, kissing) between homosexual lovers” are censored, as are “reports of homosexual groups, including news, characters, music, TV shows, and pictures”.

-Similarly blocked was content about “protecting rights of homosexuals (parade, slogan, etc.)” and “promotion of homosexuality”.
-In all those guidelines, TikTok went substantially further than required by law.
+Similarly blocked is content about “protecting rights of homosexuals (parade, slogan, etc.)” and “promotion of homosexuality”.
+In all these moderation guidelines, TikTok goes substantially further than required by law.

-In a statement, TikTok said it was “a platform for creativity, and committed to equality and diversity”.
+In a statement, TikTok has said that it is “a platform for creativity, and committed to equality and diversity”.